- SDK white-label: the Yuno Web SDK loaded from a foreign host, verifying the renamed globals, events, and DOM tokens.

 Backend pass-through matches

 GET/HEAD.
-A small dispatcher (pickSdkUpstream) picks the right upstream based on path, checked top to bottom so the 3DS/card rules win first:- 3DS micro-app paths (
+A small dispatcher (pickSdkUpstream) picks the right upstream based on path, checked top to bottom so the checkout/3DS/card rules win first:- Checkout app assets: the CRA bundle (

 /challenge.html,/redirect.html,/session-id.html, and/assets/(challenge|redirect|session-id|validate-url)*) →SDK_3DS_UPSTREAM. - Card micro-app paths (